izderadicka/audioserve/README.md

         --tags \
         --behind-proxy \
         --transcoding-max-parallel-processes 24 \
-        --positions-backup-file /home/audioserve/positions-backup.json \
+        --positions-backup-file /home/audioserve/.audioserve/positions-backup.json \
         --positions-backup-schedule "0 3 * * *" \
         /collection1 /collection2

 In the above example, we are adding two different collections of audiobooks (collection1 and collection2).
 Both are made available to the container via `-v` option and then passed to audioserve on command line.
 Also we have mapped with `-v` some folder to `/home/audioserve/.audioserve`, where runtime data of audioserve are stored (server secret, caches ...).
-For production it's **essential** to map this volume either to host directory or to named volume.
+For production it's **essential** to map this volume either to host directory (which must have read and write permissions for audioserve user, id 1000 by default) or to named volume.

 We set the shared secret via `AUDIOSERVE_SHARED_SECRET` env.variable and also set couple of other arguments: